lapinek/platform-scripting/README.md

 [Back to Contents](#contents)

-Notes:
+NOTES:

 * Server-side scripts in AM cannot be attached to a debugger.
 * The global scripting API allows for [Debug Logging](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global-logger).
-* By default, debug logs are saved in multiple files.
+* By default, debug logs are saved in (separate) files.

 The location of the log files can be found in the administrative console under CONFIGURE > SERVER DEFAULTS > General > Debugging.